swapnil-linux/customscripts/README.md

 ## bad_freeipa_users.sh
 - This will print a list of active FreeIPA/RedHat IDM users who does not have OTP Token enabled.

+## checkip_country.sh
+- This will print your Internet IP and the country it belongs to.